UPDATED! Join us as we explore a question that gets asked more often that we realize: What Is The Disney Rash And How To Take Care Of It?

 - Drink plenty of water and sit down whenever you can.

 I am not a doctor, nurse or licensed medical practitioner.
 I am just a regular person who was lucky, or unlucky enough to experience this rash and the misery that came with it.
 If you need medical help, please seek out a licensed medical provider.
 Nothing in this article should override professional medical assistance.
+For more information on what to do if you get sick at Disney World, check out: SICK AT DISNEY and WHAT TO DO!

 Have you experienced this rash, or any other kind of rash while visiting Walt Disney World?
 Let us know in the comments below or join in the discussion on our Facebook page, Disney Express Lane.